 To perform the anterior vaginal repair, an incision is made through the vagina to release a portion of the anterior (front) vaginal wall that is attached to the base of the bladder.
 The bladder and urethra are then stitched into the proper position.
 There are several variations on this procedure that may be necessary based on the severity of the dysfunction.
 This procedure may be performed using general or spinal anesthesia.
-You may have a foley catheter in place for 1 to 2 days after surgery.
+You may have a foley catheter in place for one to two days after surgery.
 You will be given a liquid diet immediately after surgery, followed by a low residue diet when your normal bowel function has returned.
 Stool softeners and laxatives may be prescribed to prevent straining with bowel movements since this can cause stress on the incision.

-Review Date 6/2/2014
+Review Date 5/23/2016

-Updated by: Scott Miller, MD, Urologist in private practice in Atlanta, GA.
+Updated by: Jennifer Sobol, DO, urologist with the Michigan Institute of Urology, West Bloomfield, MI.
+Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.